-J) Website
+I) Website

 In July 2016, ADI relaunched its website www.adi.org.uk, and an online membership application facility is provided, including the facility to pay the membership subscription by paperless direct debit.
-It now includes a Congress "mini-site" (www.adi.org.uk/congress19) which reflects the special Congress branding.

 In May 2017, ADI launched its online Events & Courses Calendar on the website, which provides the facility for all education providers, kindred organisations and companies to add details of their events and courses.
 We anticipate that this will be a useful resource for the whole dental implantology community.